Deploy an Internet Sales Portal With an Oracle Cloud Infrastructure Landing Zone

 In its own OCI tenancy, Mythics deployed an internet sales portal that supports its marketing, sales, contracts, legal, accounting, and operations groups.
 Using APEX forms and wizards and a data warehouse that integrates with Oracle NetSuite, Mythics is now able to track and route internal approvals from each of these departments, generating hundreds of thousands of sales transactions and email workflow approval transactions each month.

-• Increased performance and availability: Mythics is now able to quickly process transactions by using multiple compute cores, and also maintain high availability by using load balancers.
+• Increased performance and availability: Mythics is now able to quickly process transactions by using multiple compute cores, and also able to maintain high availability by using load balancers.
 Leveraging their disaster recovery capabilities, Mythics can quickly scale in or out on demand, even during seasonal bursts, such as a month-, quarter-, or year-end close.

 • Automated complex security configurations: Mythics is able to quickly customize, configure, and secure its environment within a few hours of creating the instance.